-This post is a sneak peek into Gather’s New Patreon Cookbook exploring the “culinary goddess” found throughout history, folklore and myth.
-And by this, I mean the “Lady of Life” who likely inspired cuisine itself.
-Because whether she was called Isis, Inanna, Ishtar, Asherah, Astarte, Artemis or Cybele – to name but a few – the first breads, honey cakes, fruit & nut cakes, sweet buns, cookies and cheesecakes, wines, beers, even pizza, were served at her household altars, shrines and temples.
+This post is a sneak peek into Gather’s Patreon Cookbook which explores the “culinary goddess” found throughout history, folklore and myth.
+By this, I mean the “Lady of Life” who likely inspired cuisine itself.
+Whether she was called Isis, Inanna, Ishtar, Asherah, Astarte, Artemis or Cybele – to name but a few – the first bread, honey cakes, fruit & nut cakes, sweet buns, cookies and cheesecakes, wines, beers, even pizza, were served at her household altars, shrines and temples.
 The Goddess loved her food and when she was pleased, all were showered with plenty!

-And April in Rome was a big month for Goddess Cuisine.
-Yes, Rome was a deeply patriarchal culture but it had one foot firmly planted in the goddess traditions of the past.
-Their many writers, historians and poets left us of countless references to the many goddesses whose festivals were considered central to the well-being of the land, crop and populace and an indispensable part of religious life.
+Take ancient Rome for example.
+This deeply patriarchal culture had one foot firmly planted in the goddess traditions of the past.
+Their many writers, historians and poets left us with countless references to the many goddesses whose festivals and feasts were considered central to the well-being of the land, crop and populace and an indispensable part of religious life.

-And if we look at April (into early May) we get a glimpse of how widespread the worship of the goddess was.
-Venus, goddess of love, beauty, gardens, and all things green and growing, had no less than three festivals this month, all of which involved offerings of cakes, bread, roses, myrtle, mint and violets and plenty of feasting, wine and licentious behaviour.
+April and May were big months for celebrating Goddess Cuisine.
+Venus, goddess of love, beauty, gardens, and all things green and growing, had no less than three festivals during this period, all of which involved offerings of cakes, bread, roses, myrtle, mint and violets and plenty of feasting, wine and licentious behaviour.

 Floralia (April 28 to May 3) was held in honour of one of the most ancient Goddesses of Rome, Flora the Goddess of flowers.
 This festival of flowers was basically a six-day event during which wealthy Romans outcompeted each other to hold the most elaborate banquets and lavish feasts – and again indulged in licentious behaviour!